Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 But the real-time analysis displays that most of the time, the Merchandisers don't even exploit these techniques as much as they have paid for.

-There is no denying that customers like a well-structured product listing, finding their intended products faster or even being able to find more than what they came looking for.
+There is no denying that customers like a well-structured product listing, finding their intended products faster, or even being able to find more than what they came looking for.

-So, how to go around it?
+How do we go around it?

-Revisit your Analytics tab often
+Revisit your Analytics tab often.

-Act like a shopper
+Act like a shopper.

 What is the best way to heal the pain points of the shoppers?
-Act like one
+Act like one.

-Visit your own site and try searching for queries.
+Visit your site and try searching for queries.
 Look at the projected display of products and match the relevancy that appears.
 Why are a few products ranked higher?
 Why does 'Sequin Glitter Dress' appear when you search for 'Glitter Dress'?
 Why is 'red bag' also appearing when you search for 'red dress'?

 Calculate and tabulate the relevancy settings for plausible behavior.
 Then, improve your search logic with Unbxd and showcase only the best results that emulsify buying satisfaction.